Zika Virus Test

-Returning to London or the UK from the Americas and concerned about having contracted the Zika Virus?
+Returning to London or the UK from Central or South America and concerned about having contracted the Zika virus?

 The Zika virus is transmitted by the Aedes mosquito – found in tropical climates, such as Central and South America and Africa.
 The Zika outbreak is currently mainly in the Americas, with countries such as Brazil being most affected.

 We recommend that you read all the information below on testing before booking an appointment, but if you have any questions, please call or email us and we will be happy to help.
 You can also consult our infographic if you are wondering “Should I get tested for Zika?“

 It is thought that around 80% of Zika infections pass unnoticed, with no clear symptoms.

 In the 20% of symptomatic cases, these symptoms will display as a mild illness, and may include:

 While there is no treatment for Zika, the symptoms usually subside within 2-7 days as the body is normally able to fight the virus itself.
 The NHS recommends drinking plenty of water and taking paracetamol to relieve Zika symptoms.
 Any patient with mild to severe symptoms after travel are advised to visit A&E or a Hospital for Tropical diseases.
 This will help eliminate the possibility of any other harmful tropical diseases (such as malaria, dengue or yellow fever) that travelers may have also come into contact with.

 The biggest concern with regard to the Zika virus, is the potential effect on unborn babies – with a strong link between Zika-affected expectant mothers, and babies born with the severe birth defect Microcephaly.